The Enchantment of Yoga - Mantra, Myth and Meaning

 Cost: £950 GBP per week for shared accommodation and £1250 GBP for single accommodation.
 The price is all-inclusive (includes accommodation, all meals and yoga).
 There is an option to pay a deposit of 50% of the full amount to secure your place.
 The deposit is non-refundable and the balance must be paid at least 4 weeks prior to the start date.

-We have a limited amount of single rooms for this retreat.
-Before booking send us an email on firstname.lastname@example.org to confirm availability.
+Please note that we have a limited amount of single rooms for this retreat.
+Before booking a single room confirm availability with us on email@example.com.

 To book this retreat, follow the link below and complete the form to make your payment.